 If someone has standing water in the basement, we’ll come in with a submersible pump or an orange pump to help pump the water out.
 Then from there, we will bring in commercial-grade dehumidifiers and large axial fans that will assist in the drying process and speed things up.

 Looking for restoration services to help you restore your home or business after water damage, a mold problem, or fire damage?
-Give Excel Restoration at call at (224) 412-5222 or click here to contact us.
+Give Excel Fire And Water Damage Restoration Services at call at (224) 412-5222 or click here to contact us.